gradient-pulse/phi-mesh/rgpx_scientist/agent_market/GATEWAY_PROTOCOL.md

 ⸻

 ## 8) Roadmap (tighten later, only if needed)
+Not active in v0.3 — listed for future consideration only

 Possible future additions (not active in v0.3):
 	•	soft-gates (structured section presence)